 Plant size: Grafted, with an excellent root system.
 CHOOSE SIZE

 Shipped March-June only.
 Sorry, we cannot ship POTTED pawpaws (June-July) to : CA, TX, AZ, NM, NV, OR, WA.
-We can ship them to these states bare-root when ordered in January-February.
+We can ship them to these states bare-root when ordered in January-February (if available).